jspinak/brobot/docs/docs/01-getting-started/transitions.md

     /**
      * Navigate from Pricing to Menu by clicking the menu icon.
      */
-    @OutgoingTransition(to = MenuState.class, priority = 2, description = "Navigate from Pricing to Menu")
+    @OutgoingTransition(to = MenuState.class, pathCost = 2, description = "Navigate from Pricing to Menu")
     public boolean toMenu() {
         log.info("Navigating from Pricing to Menu");
         // In mock mode, just return true for testing